Type Definition skia_safe::gpu::DirectContext

 If the backend API is Vulkan, the caller can set the skgpu::MutableTextureState’s

-VkImageLayout to VK_IMAGE_LAYOUT_UNDEFINED or queue_family_index
+VkImageLayout to VK_IMAGE_LAYOUT_UNDEFINED or queue_family_index to VK_QUEUE_FAMILY_IGNORED to

 tell Skia to not change those respective states.

-If the return is gpu::SemaphoresSubmitted::Yes
+If the return is gpu::SemaphoresSubmitted::Yes, only initialized BackendSemaphores will be

 submitted to the gpu during the next submit call (it is possible Skia failed to create a